| Frank

 different Oregon counties as a commercial-industrial appraiser

 he moved to a career in the private sector.
+His efforts in commercial real estate development resulted in

 several large shopping center and retail projects.
 In 1971 he